 Beach lovers.
 I LOVE Praia Formosa in Funchal, especially by sunset/sunrise when there’s hardly anyone at the beach.
 You can walk along promenade do Lido all the way to Câmara de Lobos.

 Need a therapeutic retreat.

 A day in Funchal: Start at the city park Santa Catarina, walk along Avenida Arriaga, see the Theatre and Visit the Cathedral, the Town Hall, and the Farmers Market.
 Walk into the old town and enjoy the painted doors by local artists check out the gallery Caravel art center.
 Reach Socorro Church and have a break at Barreirinha.
 Take the cable car to Monte, and enjoy the ride up the hills.
 There are a beautiful Monte church and tropical garden to visit there.
 When you come down you have two options back on the cable car again or on the toboggan rides, wicker cars pushed by man “carreiros”, a classic.
 From the stop point at Livramento you can walk all the way down to Funchal, it’s about 30 minutes walk.
 Check the Praça do Mar with all the CR7 buzz and have an ice cream at one of the cafes or a pizza at CR7 hotel, they’re kind of good.
 At night the old town is the busiest spot.

-CHECK OUT THE NEW MAP USE-IT plus the app for the phone is pretty good too. (no wifi required).
+CHECK OUT THE MAP USE-IT plus the app for the phone is pretty good too. (no wifi required).